 Without a doubt, the incredible variety of terrain and endless winter storm systems that dump metre after metre of champagne powder on the region make the Powder Highway one of the worlds top destinations for skiing/riding.
 Whether it’s the steep fall line skiing of Revelstoke Mountain Resort or the backcountry hut experience at the Asulkan Hut, there are mountains of opportunity to explore this unique ecosystem.
 Powder hounds travel from all over the world to sample the delicacies of skiing the Powder Highway.

 If you ever grow tired of playing in the powder, there are plenty of other activities to be had.
-Glide along the world’s longest ice-skating path, The Whiteway, on Lake Windermere or rent a fat bike and peddle the groomed trail systems.
+Glide along the world’s longest ice-skating path, The Whiteway, on Windermere Lake or rent a fat bike and pedal the groomed trail systems.
 Perhaps give snowshoeing, cross country skiing and dogsledding a try.
 And when you’re ready to take in an event or two, the Kootenays has you covered as well.
-Rossland’s Winter Carnival, the oldest winter festival in Canada (tentative dates for 2022), combines luge and bobsled races, rail jams and parades with live music and street parties.
+Rossland’s Winter Carnival, the oldest winter festival in Canada – combines luge and bobsled races, rail jams and parades with live music and street parties.

-Or check out the Freeride World Tour (tentative dates for 2022) in Golden, which brings the best freeride skiers from around the world to shred the gnarly terrain that makes up Kicking Horse Mountain Resort.
+Or check out the Freeride World Tour in Golden, which brings the best freeride skiers from around the world to shred the gnarly terrain that makes up Kicking Horse Mountain Resort.

 But the Powder Highway experience goes far beyond the legendary skiing and outdoor activities.
 For it truly is the people that make the Kootenays the place it is today.
 In the pedestrian-friendly streets of Kimberley, locals pop in and out of the cafes, bars and restaurants that line the Platzl.
 On Nelson’s Baker Street, the laid-back Kootenay vibe is ever-present, no one in a rush, most meandering the through the shops.